The afterlife, before and after Jesus.

 Matt.
 5:26,18:34; Luke 12:58-59 - Jesus teaches us, "Come to terms with your opponent or you will be handed over to the judge and thrown into prison.
 You will not get out until you have paid the last penny."
 The word "opponent" (antidiko) is likely a reference to the devil (see the same word for devil in 1 Pet.
 5:8) who is an accuser against man (c.f.
 Job 1.6-12; Zech.
 3.1; Rev. 12.10), and God is the judge.
 If we have not adequately dealt with satan and sin in this life, we will be held in a temporary state called a prison, and we won't get out until we have satisfied our entire debt to God.
 This "prison" is purgatory where we will not get out until the last penny is paid. (http://www.scripturecatholic.com/purgatory.html)

-2. This concept of "Abraham's bosom" as an interim state for believers seems to be anchored within the relatively new system of belief called "dispensationalism".
+2. The concept of "Abraham's Bosom" as an interim state for believers seems to be anchored within the relatively new system of belief called "dispensationalism".
 This organized system of belief arose within the Brethren Movement and was popularized mostly through the efforts of John Nelson Darby (1800-1882), a Brethren minister, and is sometimes referred to as Darbyism.
 Second only to Darby, C.I.
 Scofield was another great proponent of this belief system, which he advanced through adding Dispensational annotations to his widely used Reference Bible.

 Hebrews 12:1 Therefore, since we are surrounded by such a great cloud of witnesses...
 (NIV, in context of Chapter 11)

-7. Though not part of the main subject of this article, it needs to be noted that there is no "some" in which believers will reign with Jesus.
+7. Though not part of the primary subject of this article, it needs to be noted that there is no "some" in which believers will reign with Jesus.
 Even as every believer is blessed in Christ now, so too every believer will reign with Him.

 Revelation 5:9-10 And they sang a new song: "You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased men for God from every tribe and language and people and nation.
 10 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth."
 (NIV)